Actually Delicious Spinach Baby Food

 - banana and spinach

-Homemade Sweet Potato Baby Food with Spinach
+Why Make Homemade Baby Food with Spinach?

-Baby led weaning sweet potato recipes are so easy because no matter how you serve them, they are very safe for baby and very nutritious.
-See this whole post about sweet potatoes for baby led weaning.
+Baby led weaning sweetpotato recipes are so easy because no matter how you serve them, they are very safe for baby and very nutritious.

 And even as babies become toddlers, sweet potato recipes for toddlers are just as easy and fun!

-Baby led weaning with sweet potato is one of our favorite introductions to solids.
+Baby led weaning with sweetpotato is one of our favorite introductions to solids.
 I talk more about our 6 month baby led weaning foods journey.

-You can preload it on a spoon for baby to feed himself, or you can spoon feed it to baby.
+You can preload it on a baby spoon for baby to feed himself, or you can spoon feed it to baby.

-Ingredients For Sweet Potato Spinach Baby Food Recipe
+Ingredients For Spinach Baby Food Recipe

 - Peanut butter – healthy fats and a great way to introduce allergens.
 Fat is necessary for babies’ and growing kiddos’ brains!
+If you don’t want to use peanut butter, you can also use this baby friendly peanut powder.
+Or leave it out completely.

 - Full fat yogurt – healthy fats, protein, calcium, probiotics, great way to introduce allergens